Joel Yancey

 Joel Yancey (October 21, 1773 – April 1838) was a United States representative from Kentucky.
 He was born in Albemarle County, Virginia.
+He served three terms in the Virginia House of Delegates, first representing Campbell County in the 1803-1804 and 1804-1805 sessions then Albemarle County in teh 1805-1806 session, when he was replaced by future Mississippi governor Walter Leake.

-Later, he moved to Kentucky.
+Later, Yancey moved to Kentucky.
 He owned slaves.
-Yancey was a member of the Kentucky House of Representatives 1809-1811.
-He also served in the Kentucky Senate 1816-1820 and 1824-1827.
+Yancey was a member of the Kentucky House of Representatives 1809–1811.
+He also served in the Kentucky Senate 1816–1820 and 1824–1827.

 Yancey was elected as a Jacksonian to the Twentieth and Twenty-first Congresses (March 4, 1827 – March 3, 1831).
 While in Congress, he served as chairman, Committee on Expenditures in the Post Office Department (Twenty-first Congress).
 He was an unsuccessful candidate for reelection in 1830 to the Twenty-second Congress.
 Yancey died in Barren County, Kentucky in April 1838 and was buried in that county.